Avian Influenza Biosecurity for Small Flock Owners

-Avian influenza (bird flu) is an infectious respiratory disease caused by a virus.
-It readily grows in most bird species, including those that are of commercial importance, such as chickens, turkeys and ducks.
-The major concern now is that a highly pathogenic strain (H5N1) has also been shown to transmit to humans and has the potential to be fatal.
-Good biosecurity practices should help reduce the risk of spreading the disease if the virus reaches the United States.
+Avian influenza (AI) is an infectious respiratory disease caused by a virus.
+It readily infects most bird species, including those that are of commercial importance, such as chickens, turkeys and ducks.
+Avian influenza virus has the potential to be a zoonotic disease; transmitted from animals to humans.
+To prevent this, Avian influenza is a reportable foreign animal disease monitored by the USDA.
+Disease control measures are taken if AI is detected in a domestic flock.
+Good biosecurity practices help reduce the risk of spreading disease during an outbreak..

 Biosecurity

 The term biosecurity refers to maintaining a farm or facility in a state of cleanliness to protect against the infiltration of biological disease agents.
-Good biosecurity practices should be in place at all times, but biosecurity has become a greater concern on U.S. farms since the outbreak of bird flu outside the United States.
-In general, biosecurity in a poultry operation depends on isolating the birds.
+Good biosecurity practices should be in place at all times, but biosecurity has become a greater concern on U.S. farms recent 2015 and 2022 outbreaks of Highly Pathogenic Avian Influenza in the United States.
+In general, biosecurity in a poultry operation depends on isolating the birds from disease challenges.

 How the disease occurs

-Several key elements must be in place for a disease such as bird flu to develop and spread (see Figure 1):
+Several key elements must be in place for a disease such as AI to develop and spread:

 • Susceptible host (e.g., a bird)